jeaye/blog.jeaye.com/_posts/2016-03-01-github-pages-https.md

 Github's server may, for various reasons, send over a 301 redirect request.
 With just this configuration, the request will be proxied and sent directly to the client, causing them to end up at `username.github.io`.
 That's no good.
-We'll then setup a reverse proxy to ensure such redirect from Github is changed before it hits the client:
+We'll setup a reverse proxy to ensure such a redirect from Github is changed before it hits the client:

 ```text
 ProxyPassReverse / https://username.github.io/